zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 ############

 A :dfn:`ring buffer` is a circular buffer, whose contents are stored in first-in-first-out order.

+For circumstances where an application needs to implement asynchronous "streaming" copying of data, Zephyr provides a ``struct ring_buf`` abstraction to manage copies of such data in and out of a shared buffer of memory.

 Two content data modes are supported:

 * **Data item mode**: Multiple 32-bit word data items with metadata can be enqueued and dequeued from the ring buffer in